 92.4% Cabernet Sauvignon along with a small amount of Petit Verdot and Zinfandel.
 The wine is sourced from vineyards throughout Napa Valley including Rutherford, Oakville, Oak Knoll, St Helena and others and spends 13 months in 45% new French oak.

 Sample submitted for review.
-The wine has an SRP of $25 and is available for as low as $19.99.
-40,000 cases produced.
+The wine has an SRP of $25 and is available for as low as $17.

-From the winery:
+From the bottle: